simonvomeyser/simple-web-dev/resources/markdown/testing-vue-in-laravel-with-jest.md

 I would also recommend creating a `setup.js` file where you can later do preparations for tests.

-My (**link**)npm-package creates that file by default, but I will skip it here though: It's not mandatory and this article is long enough.
+My [npm-package](https://github.com/simonvomeyser/vue-tests-laravel-setup) creates that file by default, but I will skip it here though: It's not mandatory and this article is long enough.

 <sidenote heading="Hey, but I want a setup.js file!">